-Identify strategic cross-boundary issues

-Main Issue(s):

-- 1. Safeguarded Land site (SF3) has the potential for 8,700 dwellings if developed at 50 dph. (resulting in nearly 13,000 dwellings if added to site ST15). - 2.
+Date (dd/mm/yy): Local Authority(ies)/ Prescribed Body(ies) : 02/07/13 (am) East Riding of Yorkshire Council (ERC) Attending for CoYC: Attending for Local Authority(ies) / Prescribed Body(ies) : Ian Stokes John Craig Stephen Hunt Primary Purpose: Identify strategic cross-boundary issues Main Issue(s): Safeguarded Land site (SF3) has the potential for 8,700 dwellings if developed at 50 dph. (resulting in nearly 13,000 dwellings if added to site ST15).
 Can the calculated build out rate of approximately 312 dwellings/yr at site ST15 (5580) be realised, as the anticipated build-out rate for a site in Beverley is approximately 100 dwellings/yr?
-Also site ST14 appears to have a build-out rate of approximately dwellings /yr. - 3.
-What is the evidence for 40 dph in 'suburban areas' - 4.
-What is the potential for developing an joint background paper on housing requirement (agreed September 2012) and how can this be progressed? - 5.
-Could the paragraph between the LPPO policy T6 (i) and T6 (ii) be rephrased to 'soften' the impacts on the policy in ERC's Local Plan not to safeguard the route (of the York Beverley rail line)?
-Also is Policy T6 trying to do two separate things? - 6.
+Also site ST14 appears to have a build-out rate of approximately dwellings /yr.
+What is the evidence for 40 dph in 'suburban areas' What is the potential for developing an joint background paper on housing requirement (agreed September 2012) and how can this be progressed?
+Could the paragraph between the LPPO policy T6 (i) and T6 (ii) be rephrased to 'soften' the impacts on the policy in ERC's Local Plan not to safeguard the route (of the York - Beverley rail line)?
+Also is Policy T6 trying to do two separate things?
 Is policy EST4 deliverable?
-Where is the Evidence? - 7.
-Impact of renewable energy areas of search on River Derwent Corridor.

-Additional evidence / information made available or referred to:

-- Kingswood Park in Hull is a site for/with approximately 5000 houses and a retail park. - ERC can supply mapping of turbine sites - ERC are developing/have developed a 'Joint Management Strategy for the River Derwent Corridor,' with Selby DC

-Agreed Actions: Action by Feedback Required (Y/N) Provide ERC with inform 1-4 ASAP nation in response to Issues CoYC N 2.
-Consider rephrasing particles and last to provide more CoYC Y ERC.
-3. Investigate Issues 6 and 17 CoYC
+Where is the Evidence?
+7. Impact of renewable energy areas of search on River Derwent Corridor.
+Additional evidence / information made available or referred to: • Kingswood Park in Hull is a site for/with approximately 5000 houses and a retail park.
+ERC can supply mapping of turbine sites ERC are developing/have developed a 'Joint Management Strategy for the River Derwent Corridor,' with Selby DC Agreed Actions: Action Feedback Agi by Required (Y/N) 1.
+Provide ERC with inform 1-4 ASAP nation in respo nse to Issues CoYC Ν 2.
+Consider rephrasing par Issue 5 to provide more ERC.
+CoYC Y 3.
+Investigate Issues 6 and 17 CoYC Comments ERC generally welcome the increase in York's housing allocation The anticipated timescale for Adoption of the ERC Local Plan is: